How Mountain Mike’s Pizza has moved forward and stepped up to help our communities navigate challenging times

 Growth and expansion during COVID

 Our success in connecting with our guests has fueled our success at the cash register, too.
 We expect to end 2020 with 16 new restaurants opened and doing business.
 That’s a notable accomplishment in any year, let alone a year marked by quarantine and social distancing.
-Most of that growth is coming for our existing franchisees, demonstrating that they really believe in the direction our brand is going.
+Most of that growth is coming from our existing franchisees, demonstrating that they really believe in the direction our brand is going.

 We’ve stayed plugged in with our franchisees to offer what they need, pausing franchise royalties, waiving marketing fees, distributing masks to their employees.
 Our franchisees have in turn stayed in touch with their communities, and they’ve been rewarded with extra business.